-During the year ended December 31, 2013, the unrealized gain on net total investment portfolio was approximately \$895,000 on the total investment portfolio.
-Included in this amount is a reclassification of an unrealized loss to a realized loss in the amount of \$10 million related to a debt security that was discharged in bankruptcy.
-This reclassification results in an increase in unrealized appreciation (i.e. gain) and a corresponding increase in realized loss.
-(Note: Net Asset Value did not change as a result of this reclassification).
-Also included in the net unrealized loss in 2013 are unrealized losses on CLO Fund Securities of approximately \$15 million.
-During the year ended December 31, 2012, our total investments had net unrealized appreciation of approximately \$5 million, including net unrealized gains of approximately \$11 million on CLO Fund Securities, offset by net unrealized losses on Debt securities of approximately \$4 million and net unrealized losses on Asset Manager Affiliates of \$2 million.
-During the year ended December 31, 2011, our total investments had net unrealized appreciation of \$10 million, including approximately \$16 million of unrealized gains on debt securities, offset by net unrealized losses of approximately \$3 million and \$2 million, primarily related to CLO Fund Securities and equity securities, respectively.
+During the year ended December 31, 2014, our total investments had net unrealized appreciation of approximately \$6 million.
+Included in the net unrealized gain in 2014 are unrealized depreciation on CLO Fund Securities of approximately \$9 million and unrealized appreciation of the Asset Manager Affiliates of \$2 million, offset by unrealized appreciation on our debt securities of \$6 million and equity securities of \$7 million.
+During the year ended December 31, 2013, our total investments had net unrealized appreciation of approximately \$10 million, including net unrealized losses of approximately \$13 million on CLO Fund Securities, offset by net unrealized gains on debt securities of approximately \$15 million and net unrealized gains on equity securities of \$3 million.
+During the year ended December 31, 2012, our total investments had net unrealized appreciation of \$13 million, including approximately \$4 million of unrealized losses on debt securities, offset by net unrealized gains of approximately \$15 million related to CLO Fund Securities.